The UN rights chief is seeking Xinjiang's visit this year, says the main evidence of HK's trials | ExBulletin

 Government officials in Beijing and Hong Kong say national security law is needed to avoid threats to national security and that the rights and freedoms of ordinary Hong Kong people are being protected.

-The High Commissioner is advised to stop making wrong remarks against China and refrain from interfering with China’s sovereignty and judicial independence, Liu Yuyin, spokesman for the China mission in Geneva, said in an email.
+The High Commissioner is advised to stop making wrong remarks against China and refrain from interfering with China’s sovereignty and judicial independence, Liu said.

 Critics say the law is being used to quell dissent in the global financial center, a claim Beijing denies.